Make an image that, when physically printed and bent into a cylinder, looks like a reference image.

 For example, if VT = 3*r, then cos(α) = r/(4*r) = 0.25 so α=75.52°.
 This is the semi-angle, so a total of 151.04° is visible.

-Now we consider the horizontal distortion.
+Now we consider the horizontal distortion, which is much simpler.

 When printed and wrapped around a pipe, horizontal rows at the top and bottom are further from the viewpoint than those at the centre, by a factor of VE/VT, so they appear smaller.
 We need to enlarge them by a factor of VE/VT.
 Hence the output image will be wider at the top and bottom than at the centre.
 It will be stretched outwards at the top and bottom, with no stretch in the centre, an "hourglass" shape.
 (Recall that VT is a constant over the image, but VE is a function of the vertical distance from the centre.)